rieckpil/progmot/content/post/giving-my-first-talk.md

 It was clear to me that I didn't want to perform any live coding on stage for my first talk.
 That's why I included all code examples as screenshots.

-For the slide design, I tried to balance text-only and graphical slides (including memes) to keep the talk exciting as I already knew I'd be the second last speaker on the Friday.
+For the slide design, I tried to balance text-only and graphical slides (including memes) to keep the talk exciting, as I already knew I'd be the second last speaker on the Friday.

 For training purposes, I gave the talk a week before the conference to myself and recorded the screen and my camera.
 This acted both as a trial run as well as a backup plan.
 Given the unclear COVID situation, I might have received a positive test and not be able to hold the talk.
-I thought that if I prepared the talk, I could send it to the organizers, and they can at least play the video for the attendees.
+I thought that if I prepared the talk, I could send it to the organizers, and they could at least play the video for the attendees.
 Fortunately, this backup was not needed at all.

-I made this trial run to as close as possible to the conference day.
+I made this trial run as close as possible to the conference day.
 I used my standing desk and the presenter to get, as we would say in software development, as close to production as possible.
 This first run went fantastic, and I was just under time.

 The second and final trial was done two days before the conference in a WeWork conference room in Barcelona.
 As I'm a bit superstitious, I thought that the final talk run had to be my third attempt, aka: all good things are in threes.